sisl.Lattice

 • other (Lattice) – the other object to check whether the axis are parallel

-parameters(rad: bool = False) Tuple[float, float, float, float, float, float][source]
+parameters(rad: bool = False) tuple[float, float, float, float, float, float][source]

 Cell parameters of this cell in 3 lengths and 3 angles